its-lab/MoniTutor/README.md

 AND auth_group.role = 'admin';
 ```

-If you now go back to the monitutor frontend, after logged in successfuly, you should see an "Admin" entry in the menu on the top of
+If you now go back to the monitutor frontend, after having logged in successfully, you should see an "Admin" entry in the menu on the top of
 the screen.

 ### Backend components